Build a document in minutes with our step-by-step tool.

 If you think that the landlord’s attempt to evict you is illegal, talk to a landlord-tenant lawyer.
 If it is, you may have the grounds to file a lawsuit against the landlord.
 Many law schools offer low-cost or free legal clinics where they help tenants with eviction notices and other problems.
 There are also legal aid clinics that may be able to help you if you cannot afford a lawyer.

 Colorado landlords must comply with landlord-tenant law.
-This include providing an eviction notice.
+This includes providing an eviction notice.
 A landlord cannot file a complaint with the court without having first served the tenant with an eviction notice.
 Landlords may not subscribe to self-help measures to gain access to the property.
 Those measures were described above under Legal Considerations.
 If a landlord or a property management company needs to learn more about their options, they should speak with a landlord-tenant lawyer.